 You may also want to pray from scripture (especially a verse you have memorized) or use a pre-written prayer, but when I’m in this place it’s sometimes too much to even do this much.
 My prayers are more elemental, more raw, more desperate.
 I sometimes struggle to even pause for prayer, much less find the words – mine or someone else’s.

-3 PRAYERS FOR A WEARY SOUL
+3 PRAYERS TO REFRESH YOUR WEARY SOUL

 Prayer Will Refresh and Restore Your Weary Soul